The meeting you keep having

 Rachel manages marketing for a mid-market B2B software company.
 Organic traffic has dropped 30% over the last nine months.
 Revenue from organic is down proportionally.
 Her VP asks what happened.
 The SEO agency says the site is technically sound.
 Rankings are stable.
 Content is indexed.
 Everything looks healthy except the traffic, which is not there anymore.

 The VP concludes it must be an SEO problem.
 Maybe the agency is underperforming.
 Maybe the content strategy needs an overhaul.
 Maybe they should invest in paid.
-Rachel suspects the real cause is AI search — she has read about AI Overviews and zero-click searches — but she cannot articulate it with data her VP will accept.
+Rachel suspects the real cause is AI search — she has read about the shift to zero-click searches and AI-generated answers — but she cannot articulate it with data her VP will accept.

 This is the most common version of this conversation in 2026.
 The marketing manager who sees the structural shift but cannot prove it to leadership, stuck between a real diagnosis and an institutional default to “fix our SEO.”